gmckerrell/python-toys/puzzles/README.md

 https://stackoverflow.com/questions/6453235/what-does-damp-not-dry-mean-when-talking-about-unit-tests

 ## MONOLITHIC vs MODULAR code
 It is more maintainable to split any solution up into appropriate chunks.
-Python modules can be used to segregate functional portions of your solution, meaning that once one area has been built and tested you don't even need to touch that file, when buiding other parts; reducing the risk of you breaking stuff :-)
+Python modules can be used to segregate functional portions of your solution, meaning that once one area has been built and tested you don't even need to touch that file, when building other parts; reducing the risk of you breaking stuff :-)

 In python the following line has special meaning